nkabbara/nkabbara.github.io/docs/books/how-to-read-a-book.md

 2. Study the table of contents to obtain a general sense of the book’s structure; use it as you would a road map before taking a trip.
 It'll give a sense of how the author is planning to address his main contention.
 3. Check the index look for topics, works and authors that are referenced many times and read some of those passages, they may contain the crux of the author's argument.
 4. Read the publisher’s blurb.
 Many times it summarizes and lists the author's main points in the book.
 1-4 are pre-skimming: you may now decide to not read the book, or read it later or continue with skimming proper.
 5. Look now at the chapters that seem to be pivotal to its argument.
-Read their opening and closing paragraphs, espcially the summary kinds.
+Read their opening and closing paragraphs, especially the summary kinds.
 Your still vague understanding of the book should be gaining some resolution.
 6. Finally, turn the pages, dipping in here and there, reading a paragraph or two, sometimes several pages in sequence, never more than that.
 Only do this at the important paragraphs to get a pulse for the book.
 For sure, read the last few pages of the main part of the book (not epilogue).
 It'll most likely contain a summary of the whole book.
 You might need to go this far to classify some books that are hard to classify.